jconorgrogan/Rotational-Numbers/README.md

 ## 1. Introduction

+A (potentially novel?) attempt to unify mathmatics.
+The Equidistant Number Theory (ENT) employs geometric constructs to intuitively represent and operate on numbers, tying arithmetic, geometry, signal processing, quantum mechanics and algebra together .

 In the Equidistant Number Theory (ENT), each natural number `n` is depicted by `n` equidistant nodes on a unit circle.
+All of the other elements of mathmatics derive from this concept.

 ![image](https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/assets/130090573/d94798c6-aa7c-4ece-84b2-6a17fab5192b)

 The position of a node representing the `k`-th number is determined by the angle: